New residencies offer Māori artists First Nation cultural exchange

 6 Dec 2018

-Creative New Zealand, in partnership with Canada’s Banff Centre for Arts and Creativity, is offering two new residencies for Māori artists to exchange their skills and knowledge with other First Nation artists.
+Creative New Zealand, in partnership with Canada’s Banff Centre for Arts and Creativity, is offering two new residencies for Māori artists to exchange their skills and knowledge with First Nation artists.

 Applications for both residencies close 18 January 2019.